snowplow-archive/snowplow.github.com/_posts/2015-10-13-orchestrating-batch-processing-pipelines-with-cron-and-make.md

 In reverse order, our command line arguments to `make` are as follows:

-* `-f` specifies the Makefile to run (where the default is `Makefile` in the current directory)
+* `-f` specifies the Makefile to run (otherwise the default is `Makefile` in the current directory)
-* `-j` lets Make run with as much parallelism as is needed - so the Huskimo and Snowplow tasks can run at the same time
+* `-j` lets Make run with as much parallelism as is needed - so that our Huskimo and Snowplow tasks can run at the same time
-* `-k` means "keep going" as far through the DAG as possible - so for example, even if Huskimo fails, we can still complete the Snowplow tasks before failing the overall job
+* `-k` means "keep going" through the DAG as far as possible - so for example, even if Huskimo fails, we can still complete the Snowplow tasks before failing the overall job

+<h2 id="cron">Scheduling our Makefile in cron</h2>

 So `make` has given us the DAG component of our orchestration problem - what about the scheduling aspect?
 For this, we can simply use [Cron] [cron].